yownas/sd-webui-faceswapper/README.md

 Adding keyword `switch` will swap the uploaded image with the generated before swapping faces and will place generated faces on the image you uploaded.

+# Settings and Face swapper tab

+In the Webui `Settings` you can enable a Face swapper tab.
+This part is still under development and will get more functions in the future.

+At the moment you can upload two images and swap faces between them.
+Or use the sketch tool to mark faces to be swapped.

+Saved images should show up in `outputs/save/`.

 # Examples

 No rule, using the default `*>*`.
 All images in the uploaded swapped to all in the generated.